Digital-Access Library Numbers for Students

 - These numbers only grant digital access.
 The number allows a student to use the library's online databases (such as Brainfuse, World Book, CultureGrams) and digital catalogs (such as OverDrive, TumbleBooks, hoopla, and Kanopy).

 - Borrowing physical items requires a traditional, full-access library card.
 Students wanting a full access card may apply in person at one of our locations.
 They may use both their digital access number and their traditional, full access card.
+(Live outside of Hancock County?
+Apply for a non-resident student card).

 - The digital-access numbers can be found in the student's online portal (such as Skyward or Powerschool) in a field created by your school's system administrator.